 I love the way kids look at everything and see only what is good, and funny, and awesome.
 I love how they can laugh at nearly everything.
 (When was the last time you laughed hysterically because you burped, or because someone said the word “pickle”??
 I wish I could laugh more often like that!)
 I love how much they love their parents.
 And how they look at their big brother or sister.
 It makes my heart happy.

 I was so excited to make some long-overdue portraits for this sweet, silly, loving family.
-And getting to shoot in Bisbee was extra fun as well!
 What’s so interesting to me is how we as parents approach something like a photo shoot with young children.
 Trust me, It is SO different from how your photographer sees it.
 Now that I’ve been on both sides of the camera, I can say that for sure.

 When I got these two adorable sisters in front of my lens, it was nothing but giggles.
 Can’t you tell??
 And I absolutely LOVED it.
 But I have a feeling that mom and dad were a little worried that they were being TOO silly, and that their one chance for a great family picture would be lost if they didn’t settle down.
 Can you relate?
 (I totally can!)
 The funny thing is, though, that their silliness- which I think made mom and dad a bit nervous about getting good photos- was the very thing that LET me capture some beautiful moments.
 I loved being able to tell their parents not to worry about the giggles and goofiness, because it was JUST what I wanted to capture!
 And i think it worked. 🙂

 This family and these girls were a total blast to photograph- it was SO MUCH FUN.
-But it got me thinking of how often we as parents worry about our children “acting up” during family photos, and this this made me realize a super impotent little factoid that can ensure parents have a FUN photo session instead of a stressful one.
+But it got me thinking of how often we as parents worry about our children “acting up” during family photos, and this this made me realize a super important tip that can ensure parents have a FUN photo session instead of a stressful one.

 Ready for it?

-Here it is.
-My my super-secret tip to all of you parents wanting to have great family photos…
+My my super-secret tip for parents wanting to have great family photos…

-Don’t parent your children for that one hour of your session.
+Don’t discipline your children for that one hour of your session.

 So have fun with them.
 Be silly with them.
 Enjoy them.
 And relish how sweet and loving and silly they are at this age.
 What could be a better memory that that?!

 So, feel free to let your photographer be the “boss” and direct the kids– This should be your hour off from parenting and discipline!
 (And no, I don’t mean important parenting like teaching things like respect, manners, and kindness.
 I mean the typical child-wrangling that we do on a day-to-day basis.)
 Your photographer can direct your kids where to stand, how to be still when needed, how to settle down, how to be silly, how to be quiet.
 Let them worry about it and take a little breather for yourself!
 Ask your photographer if you and your spouse/partner can stand off on the sidelines, so to speak, and let them work one-on-one with the kids for some great photos.
 You don’t have to be far away- just going off 20 or 30 feet to have a conversation (or just pretend to) can be a game-changer with your children’s behavior!
-If your children see that you’re not really paying attention to them, they won’t feel the need to “show off” in front of you, and will be more likely to focus on what the photographer is asking them to do.
+Also, if your children see that you’re not really paying attention to them, they won’t feel the need to “show off” in front of you, and will be more likely to focus on what the photographer is asking them to do.
 Also, it conveys to them that Mom and Dad trust this person, and expect them to follow their directions.
 (Just think of how well your children act for other trusted adults- like their teacher!
-And as a former teacher, I can attest to this as well!! 😉 So, let your photographer be the mom/dad/teacher/principal/coach/boss for that hour.
+Because really, any parent knows that their children can behave monstrously at home, but like obedient angels at school.
+Take advantage of this!
+And as a former teacher, I can attest to this as well!! 😉 Let your photographer be the mom/dad/teacher/principal/coach/boss for that hour.
 They can handle it.
 Then sit back, relax and let the gorgeous images happen.